NWChemEx/ParallelZone/docs/source/developer/design/logging.rst

 thread safe.
 If threading is used without distributing work (each process does the same threading work), the global logger should be used.
 If, however hybrid parallelism is occurring, *i.e.*, the threading work done by each process is different, then the process-local logger should be used.
+Either way, if the loggers are thread-safe then no additional threading concerns are warranted.

 At this point it's natural to ask: what happens when a user uses the "wrong" logger?
 The easiest scenario is when a user logs program-wide state in the